INSPIRE: Intensity and spatial information-based deformable image registration: Contributions, Related Work, Preliminaries

-for a point $x$.
-The total $\ic$ is then given by e.g. summation or averaging and can be used as a cost term to promote invertibility, or for symmetry evaluation \cite{ofverstedt2019fast}.
-The idea of minimising inverse inconsistency using soft constraints, or a special cost term, was introduced in \cite{christensen2001consistent}, and has remained a topic of interest in image registration through work such as \cite{modat2012inverse,tao2009symmetric}. $\ic$ has been used with B-spline transformations previously in \cite{sorzano2005elastic}.
+The total $\ic$, given by, \eg, summation or averaging, can be used as a cost term to promote invertibility, an idea introduced in \cite{christensen2001consistent} which has remained a topic of interest in image registration \cite{modat2012inverse,tao2009symmetric,sorzano2005elastic}.

-\subsection{Stochastic Sampling of Points}
+\subsubsection{Stochastic Sampling of Points}

-The efficiency of many intensity-based image registration methods can be dramatically increased by using stochastic subsampling, where only a (small) subset of all the points in the image domains are chosen at random in each iteration to compute the objective function and its derivatives.

-There are many methods for random sampling of points from image domains \cite{wang2012review}, and one of the simplest such method is uniform stochastic point-sampling.
-Simple as it is, uniform sampling is, however, inefficient in terms of coverage of the sampled region.
-Therefore we consider alternative sampling strategies that can provide higher efficiency for sparse sub-sampling.